Understanding What Quality Early Education Looks Like

 Standards for Early Childhood Education

 Want to learn more?
-Read about NAEYC’s 10 areas of program accreditation standards including relationships, curriculum, teaching, health and safety, assessment of child progress, teacher qualifications, family and community relationships, physical environment, and leadership management.
+Read about NAEYC’s 10 areas of program accreditation standards including relationships, curriculum, teaching, health and safety, assessment of child progress, teacher qualifications, family and community partnerships, physical environment and leadership management.

 What Child Care Looks Like Today

 While there’s a lot about child care has evolved, the foundation remains the same: child care is a place for childhood.
-See what a day at Bright Horizons is like.
+At Bright Horizons, our Discovery Driven Learning framework for teaching and learning delivers all of the above while preparing children for success in school and beyond.

 Bright Horizons